Welcome from the University of Washington Tacoma’s School of Engineering and Technology (SET).

-The Institute of Technology offers Bachelor of Science degrees in Computer Science and Systems, Computer Engineering and Systems, Electrical Engineering, and Information Technology, as well as a Bachelor of Arts degree in Computer Science and Systems.
-The graduate programs consist of a Master of Science degree in Computer Science and Systems, and the Master of Cybersecurity and Leadership degree (in collaboration with the Milgard School of Business).
+Our mission at SET is to provide the highest quality computing, engineering, science, and technology education for a diverse population, while engaging in research and innovation that benefits the community by fostering social mobility and economic development.
+The school offers Bachelor of Science degrees in Computer Science and Systems, Computer Engineering and Systems, Electrical Engineering (EE), and Information Technology, as well as a Bachelor of Arts degree in Computer Science and Systems.
+Our programs are either accredited or going up for accreditation by the Accreditation Board for Engineering and Technology, Inc. (ABET).
+Accreditation by ABET reflects the strong commitment of our faculty, local businesses and individuals to providing a high-quality learning experience for our students at UW Tacoma.
+SET also offers a Master of Science degree in Computer Science and Systems, and the Master of Cybersecurity and Leadership (in collaboration with the Milgard School of Business).